-- In the two months leading up to the experiment, Viator intentionally lost a couple dozen more pounds of muscle by following a starvation diet (800 calories per day) and by strictly avoiding weight training.
-Casey Viator was going to be paid a tremendous amount for every pound he gained, and so he wanted to make this upcoming transformation as dramatic as possible.
+- In the two months leading up to the experiment, Viator intentionally lost a couple dozen more pounds of muscle by following a starvation diet (800 calories per day) and strictly avoiding weight training.
+Casey Viator was going to be paid a tremendous amount for every pound he gained, so he wanted to make this upcoming transformation as dramatic as possible.

-- During the experiment, there were even rumours that Casey Viator, certain that the HIT program wouldn’t be effective enough, had been sneaking in extra workouts in order to boost his muscle growth.
+- During the experiment, there were even rumours that Casey Viator, certain that the HIT program wouldn’t be effective enough, had been sneaking in extra workouts to boost his muscle growth.

 There are a few cases of people using a similar approach to rebuild muscle and getting similar results.
 Arthur Jones followed the same protocol as Viator.
 First a starvation diet, then detraining, and then rapidly recovering 17 pounds of lost muscle in just 28 days.
 The results were advertised, the starvation diets and detraining leading up to those results weren’t.
 HIT became a popular way to bulk up despite a mounting pile of evidence that it didn’t work very well.

 Over the past five decades, research has consistently shown that slow lifting isn’t a good way to build muscle (study, study, study).
 Neither is low-volume training (systematic review).
 Taking sets to total muscle failure doesn’t help either, except with isolation lifts for beginner lifters (study, study).

 However, research has also shown that many muscle-building adaptations are permanent.
 This means that recovering muscle mass is much easier than gaining it in the first place.
-Gaining muscle tends to be fairly slow, but people can rebuild tremendous amounts of muscle in extremely short periods of time.
+Gaining muscle tends to be fairly slow, but people can rebuild tremendous amounts of muscle in short periods of time.